 Prior to Dr Sanghera’s interests in post-communism and philanthropy, his research focused on the social embeddedness of economic institutions.
 He completed his doctoral thesis on fruit and vegetable marketplaces in the West Midlands.
 After his PhD, Dr Sanghera investigated ethnic minority restaurant businesses in Birmingham.

-Dr Sanghera teaches modules convering sociological perspectives and concepts, social ethics, politics and power and sociological research methods at undergraduate level.
+Dr Sanghera teaches modules covering sociological perspectives and concepts, social ethics, politics and power and sociological research methods at undergraduate level.

 At postgraduate level he teaches on social change and political order and contemporary social theory.